Samuel Hammersmark

-Samuel Tellefson "Sam" Hammersmark (February 13, 1872 – 1957) was an American book publisher, trade union organizer, political activist, and Communist Party functionary.
+Samuel Tellefson Hammersmark (February 13, 1872 – 1957) was an American book publisher, trade union organizer, political activist, and Communist Party functionary.
 Hammersmark is best remembered as a political lieutenant of William Z. Foster in the Chicago anarcho-syndicalist and communist movements of the 1910s through the 1930s and as a candidate of the Communist Party for public office.

 Biography

 Early years

 Samuel T. Hammersmark was born February 13, 1872, in Kristiansand, Norway.
 His father was a carpenter who brought the family to America the same year that Samuel was born.
 The family settled in Chicago, Illinois, at time the second-largest city in the United States.
 It was there that Samuel Hammersmark attended public school.

 At the age of 13 Hammermark went to work as a clerk in a Chicago book store.
 The furore over the 1886 bombing at Chicago's Haymarket Square and the retaliatory executions of several leading members of the Chicago radical movement the following year was an early influence upon the boy and he became associated with the anarchist movement at an early age.

 The young Hammersmark's anarchism seems to have been individualistic and contemplative.
 Seeing no philosophical contradiction of principles, in 1889 Hammersmark quit work in order to begin study for the Christian ministry at Chesboro Seminary.
 He remained there until 1893.
 Just prior to his ordination, Hammersmark had a fundamental change of heart, declared himself an atheist, and began to search for existential meaning in the secular world.

 The year 1893 was one of economic crisis, followed in 1894 by a massive strike against the Pullman Palace Car Company when it tried to impose wage cuts upon its workers.
 The railroad hub of Chicago was swept up in the turmoil when the fledgling American Railroad Union headed by Eugene V. Debs attempted to impose a boycott against all trains pulling Pullman cars.
 The boycott initially proved effective, and from June 29 to July 8, 1894, no trains left the city.
 Although the use of judicial injunctions and armed force eventually broke the strike, Hammersmark was inspired by the failed attempt of railroad workers to control their own economic destiny.